SaiKartheekMV/SaiKartheekMV/README.md

 - 👋 Hi, I’m @SaiKartheekMV
 - 👀 I’m interested in Web Devlopment , AI&ML, Web3..
 - 🌱 I’m currently learning currently learning MERN stack
-- 💞️ I’m looking to collaborate on some amazing projects using MERN stack
+- 💞️ I’m looking to collaborate on some amazing projects using MERN stack.
-- 📫 How to reach me ...

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 SaiKartheekMV/SaiKartheekMV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.